-Kenneth Eble wrote about teaching, "It is attention to the particulars that brings any craft or art to a high degree of development" (1988, p.
+Kenneth Eble wrote about teaching, “It is attention to the particulars that brings any craft or art to a high degree of development.”
+(1988, p.
 6).
-Viewing your videotape will hopefully uncover the "high degree of development" embodied in the particulars of classroom practice.
-What is it that good teachers in the different disciplines and interdisciplines know and can do in the classroom?
+Viewing your videotape will uncover the “high degree of development” embodied in the particulars of classroom practice.

-II.
-If you are unaccustomed to seeing yourself on a videotape or believe that you may feel uncomfortable watching yourself, I recommend that you, first, watch the tape for a few minutes without making any mental or physical notes, simply observing without comment or judgment.
-Avoid fixating on small, and often insignificant gestures and actions.
+If you are unaccustomed to seeing yourself on a videotape or believe that you may feel uncomfortable watching yourself, try to first watch the tape for a few minutes without making any notes, simply observing without comment or judgment.
+Avoid fixating on small, and often insignificant, gestures and actions.
 Concentrate on the larger picture.
 Play the role of student.
 What are you learning from this class?
 Participate mentally as a student, rather than as an observer.

-A. Do you begin by posing the big question for the day, the problem you want students to tackle?
+A. Do you begin by posing a focusing question for the lesson that you want students to consider?
 People learn by trying to solve problems.
-You can motivate learning by defining the problem, framing the question in a way that intrigues and puzzles and compels.
+Teachers motivate learning by defining problems, framing questions in a way that intrigues, puzzles, and compels.

 B. Do you help students understand and appreciate the significance of the questions or problems under consideration or help them recapture some previously developed understanding and appreciation?
 Have you shared with students (either in this session or in some previous session) why you and other scholars regard these questions or problems as significant?
 Does your manner convey your own excitement and interest in these matters?